 Mansfield Symphony Chorus

 The Mansfield Symphony Chorus, celebrating its 42nd year, performs each year with the Symphony Orchestra.
-Our repertoire has consisted of the John Rutter’s Gloria, Carmina Burana by Carl Orff, Igor Stravinsky’s Symphony of Psalms, Randall Bass’ A Christmas Flourish and Gloria, Handel’s Messiah in addition to Mozart’s Requiem.
+Their repertoire has consisted of John Rutter’s Gloria, Carmina Burana by Carl Orff, Igor Stravinsky’s Symphony of Psalms, Randall Bass’ A Christmas Flourish and Gloria, Handel’s Messiah in addition to Mozart’s Requiem.
 The MSC is always trying to find new ways of reaching audiences from all ages.